Skip to content

 Configuring Git

 Git keeps track of who makes changes to a project, even when only one person is working on the project.
 To do this, Git needs to know your username and email.
-You must provide a username, but you can make up an email for your practice projects:
+You must provide a username, but you can make up an email for your practice projects.
+If you just installed Git and have never configured it, set your username and email address:

 (ll_env)learning_log$ git config --global user.name "eric"